 Also, when preparing for retirement, it’s important to consider a number of factors — from what types of investments to focus on, to how to minimize potential tax liability.
 This takes time and professional advice.
 However, when you do have a plan, it’s easier to stick to it, and reach your retirement goals sooner than you think.

-Laying out a successful retirement plan is more manageable when you’ve got someone to help you shoulder the load.
+Laying out a successful retirement plan is more manageable when you’ve got someone to help.
 Seek the help of a qualified financial planner to analyze your income and expenses, determine how much money you need to retire comfortably and develop an entire financial plan geared toward reaching that goal.

 Use this free matching service to connect with three qualified financial advisers in your area in five minutes.